BetterDiscord/docs/docs/themes/concepts/preprocessing.md

 There are many options these days when it comes to CSS preprocessors.
 The most popular options are Sass/SCSS, Less, Stylus, and PostCSS*.
 You can read a brief introduction to each of them [here](https://www.bitdegree.org/tutorials/css-preprocessor/).
 Or for even more options take a look at [this article](https://www.sitepoint.com/6-current-options-css-preprocessors/).

 *PostCSS is a bit of an exception because it is more of a post-processor, it can do all sorts of things with your CSS including handling the preprocessing through the other 3 mentioned preprocessors.
-Also unlike the others, PostCSS does not have all the features out of the gate, it is a modular system so you only include what features you need.
+Also unlike the others, PostCSS does not have many features out of the gate, it is a modular system so you only include what features you need.

 ### Which is right for me?